 Chinese Green Tea

-Long jing (from Zhejang Privince, China): Called Dragon Well tea, it is a gently sweet, yellow-green tea, with a high amount of l-theanine in it (which gives it with its sweet taste).
+Long Jing (from Zhejiang Province, China): Called Dragon Well tea, it is a gently sweet, yellow-green tea, with a high amount of l-theanine in it (which gives it with its sweet taste).
 Dry roasted by hand provides the tea with its unique shape.

 Pingshui Gunpowder: Also know as green pearl tea or gunpowder green tea, this small pellet rolled tea is dark green in colour and high in antioxidants.
 Easy for travel as it keeps its aroma for a longer time as a result of its shape and processing methods.